Jazzel/HU-OOP-Project/README.md

 ### How to play

+- Open this folder in VSCode and change directory to src folder using:

+  `cd src`

+- Open VSCode terminal and run the following command over there to compile the game:

+  `g++ \*.cpp -IC:\mingw_dev_lib\include\SDL2 -LC:\mingw_dev_lib\lib -w -lmingw32 -lSDL2main -lSDL2 -lSDL2_image`

+- Run the executable file for the game by running the following command on the terminal:

+  `.\a.exe`

+- On the Start Screen, click on the Start button.
+Then, select the level of the game you want to play.

+- On the game screen, use the left and right arrow keys to move the vehicle and avoid as many obstacles as you can and consume the health bonus to prolong your game play.
+Beware of the Bomb!!

+- Press Escape key to stop playing, and you will be directed to the Start screen.

+- To check the credits, click on the credits button on the start screen.
+Press Escape key to return to the Start screen.

+ENJOY THE GAME!

+### Guide to gameplay

 The games uses the mouse to navigate between levels/screens and `←` `→` `a` and `d` keys for the movement of vehicle.

 - `←` and `a` keys moves the vehicle to the left.